 The Analytical Writing section requires you to write an essay based on a statement.
-The text you write should analyze the issue and present well-thought out arguments.
-The essay, then goes through a computer and human evaluator, to assign points on a 0 to 6 scale.
+The text you write should analyze the issue and present well-thought-out arguments.
+The essay, then goes through a computer and human evaluator, to assign points.

-The verbal reasoning section measures your skills with the English Language.
+The verbal reasoning section measures your English language skills.
 There are three types of questions in it:

-- Data Sufficiency – where you are presented a problem and you have to decide whether the data given in it are sufficient to solve the problem or not.
+- Data Sufficiency – where you are given a problem and you have to decide whether the data given in it are sufficient to solve the problem or not.

 The test as a whole